-16.6.2.6.
-Commonwealth land
+16.6.2.6 Commonwealth land

-An assessment of significance was prepared for impacts on 'plants' and 'animals' in an area of Commonwealth land.
+An assessment of significance was prepared for impacts on other plants, animals and their habitat in an area of Commonwealth land.
 The outcome of this assessment is that the proposed airport would likely have a significant impact on:

-- flora through large-scale native vegetation clearance, especially of vegetation containing an endangered population of Marsdenia viridiflora subsp. viridiflora that would threaten the viability of the regional population of the species; and - fauna by displacing animals, reducing or fragmenting available habitat and causing a longterm decrease or extinction of local populations of small, less mobile animals such as frogs, reptiles and the Cumberland Plain Land Snail.
+- flora through large-scale native vegetation clearance, especially of vegetation containing an endangered population of Marsdenia viridiflora subsp. viridiflora that would threaten the viability of the regional population of the species; and - fauna by displacing animals, reducing or fragmenting available habitat and causing a long term decrease or extinction of local populations of small, less mobile animals such as frogs, reptiles and the Cumberland Plain Land Snail.

-16.6.3.
-Impacts on State-listed threatened species, populations and ecological communities
+16.6.3 Impacts on State-listed threatened species, populations and ecological communities